usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ### Obtaining a Resolved Catalog

-The [profile resolution specification](/concepts/processing/profile-resolution/) describes how to use an input profile to generate a new "resolved" catalog that captures the transformations made to the controls listed in the profile.
-The profile resolution specitication has multiple NIST implementations, and is open to third party implementations maintained by the community.
+The [profile resolution specification](/concepts/processing/profile-resolution/) describes how to use an input profile to generate a new *resolved* catalog that captures the selection, arrangement and changes made to the controls listed in the profile.
+The profile resolution specification has multiple NIST implementations, and is open to third party implementations maintained by the community.

 For this example, let's use the NIST-maintained [OSCAL Command Line Interface (CLI)](https://github.com/usnistgov/oscal-cli).
 Upon installation, a user can perform profile resolution with the OSCAL-CLI as follows: